open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ```
 make
 ```
-1. Verify that the container was built and started successfully by looking for the output of the curl test at the end of the console output:
+1. Verify that the container was built and started successfully by looking for the output of the curl test at the end of the output:
 ```
     curl -s http://localhost:8347/v1/cpu | jq .
     {